AI/ML Projects

 Source codes available

-The goal of this project was to build a RNN-based model in Pytorch for sentiment classification on the movie reviews.
+Build a RNN-based model using Pytorch for sentiment classification on the movie reviews.

-• Preprocess dataset "Large Movie Review Dataset", including tokenization using SpaCy, construction of the one-hot vocabulary and using BucketIterator for batch process.
+• Preprocess the "Large Movie Review Dataset", including tokenization using SpaCy, construction of the one-hot vocabulary.

 CNNs for Handwritten Digit Classification